Eureka! (2022 TV series)

-Eureka! is an animated television series created by Norton Virgien and Niamh Sharkey that aired on Disney Junior from June 22, 2022 to March 24, 2023.
+Eureka! is an animated children’s television series created by Norton Virgien and Niamh Sharkey that aired on Disney Junior from June 22, 2022 to March 24, 2023.
 The series is produced by Brown Bag Films.
 It centers on Eureka, a young prehistoric girl who uses scientific thinking to solve problems.

 Premise

 In the Stone Age location of Rocky Falls, a prehistoric girl named Eureka enjoys going on adventures and building gadgets to help improve the lifestyles of her family and friends.